StudioNirin/PlexCache-D/README.md

 PlexCache efficiently transfers media from the On Deck/Watchlist to the cache and moves watched media back to their respective locations.
 This Python script reduces energy consumption by minimizing the need to spin up the array/hard drive(s) when watching recurrent media like TV series.
 It achieves this by moving the media from the OnDeck and watchlist for the main user and/or other users.
 For TV shows/anime, it also fetches the next specified number of episodes.

 ## Features
-#### I have added tags to these features to distinguish ones which work for different types of users:
-**Local**: Users on the local or Home account.
-**Remote**: Users that are remote, so friends that you have shared libraries with.
 The original PlexCache app only worked for local users for most features, due to API limitations.
+V1 of Plexcache-r had some similar limitations, but a lot of those have now been fixed.

 - Fetch a specified number of episodes from the "onDeck" for the main user and other users (Local/Remote).
 - Skip fetching onDeck media for specified users (Local/Remote).
-- Fetch a specified number of episodes from the "watchlist" for the main user and other users (Local/Remote[^1]).
+- Fetch a specified number of episodes from the "watchlist" for the main user and other users (Local/Remote).
-- Skip fetching watchlist media for specified users (Local/Remote[^2]).
+- Skip fetching watchlist media for specified users (Local/Remote).
+- (New v2) - .plexcached backup system, so files are not moved off the array and are instead archived to prevent unecessary move operations.
 - Search only the specified libraries.
 - Check for free space before moving any file.
+- (New v2) - Cache retention policies, with automatic removals based on age/priority settings.
 - Move watched media present on the cache drive back to the array.
 - Move respective subtitles along with the media moved to or from the cache.
 - Filter media older than a specified number of days.